Korea University: Notable people and alumni

 In 2009, Korea University claimed approximately 280,000 living alumni.
-Among the notable alumni of Korea University are prominent lawyers, physicians, engineers, researchers, Olympic athletes, and others who have gained both national and world fame in their respective fields.
-Korea University has produced many famous politicians, including the tenth President of the Republic of Korea, Lee Myung Bak, 20th Speaker of the Assembly, Chung Sye-kyun, and the 34th Mayor of Seoul, Oh Se-hoon.
+Korea University has had many famous politicians, including the tenth President of the Republic of Korea, Lee Myung Bak, 20th Speaker of the Assembly, Chung Sye-kyun, and the 34th Mayor of Seoul, Oh Se-hoon as alumni.
 Also, a recent survey of South Korea's Fortune 500 companies revealed that Korea University has produced the greatest number of CEOs of these Fortune 500 companies.

-After graduating from the prestigious Waseda University in Japan, Kim Seong-su, who founded Korea University and served as the Vice President of Government of Korea, influenced the establishment of a close relationship between Korea University and Waseda University starting in 1973.
-From the 2010s, this partnership has offered rare dual degree programs at both the bachelor's and master's levels.

 Korea University Sejong Campus

 Korea University Sejong Campus is Korea University's second campus, located in the planned city and the de facto administrative capital of South Korea, Sejong City.
 It was established in Jochiwon, Yeongi County (later annexed to Jochiwon District of Sejong City).
 Korea University's Sejong Campus installation plan was approved on September 22, 1979, and the campus officially opened in 1980.

+Based on Article 6, Section 1 of Chapter 2 of the university's Regulations, which states that "The university is composed of the Seoul Campus and the Sejong Campus," the second main campus of Korea University is officially recognized as the Sejong Campus.
+The campuses share student associations and students are free to pursue double majors across both campuses.

 Korea University Sejong Campus is a leading, research oriented campus.
 The campus consists of the Biomedical Campus in Osong Bio-health technopolis established by Korea's Ministry of Health & Welfare, New Research Campus (provisional name) in Sejong City, which was established as Korea's new government district (Sejong Special Self-Governing City).
 Six colleges and schools in Sejong Campus are part of the twenty schools of Korea University.